At a glance: Data Locker for Partners delivers aggregated performance data to the partner's storage on AWS or GCS.

 - The number of hour folders depends on if the report streams hourly or daily.

-- Data files consist of compressed GZ files containing CSV files.
+- Data files consist of compressed GZ files containing Parquet or CSV files.

 - The column structure is defined per report type.